Behaviour Management and Safe Caring

 - Listen to and empathise with children, respect their thoughts and feelings and take their wishes into consideration;

-- Look for things that are going well, or any step in the right direction, and appropriately reward it;
+- Look for things that are going well, or any step in the right direction, and use positive reinforcement to appropriately reward it;

 Children usually benefit, early on, from rewards which may appear to outweigh that which is expected.
 This is normal; over time rewards can be more relevant as children's self esteem and skills improve;

 - Children who have few social or life skills and whose self esteem and confidence is low may require forms of encouragement and reward which are intensive, frequent or even excessive in order to help/remind them that they are doing well and appreciated;

 - A child who has previously been unable to get up for school may be offered a tangible reward or activity for getting up on time for a few days;

 - However, it should also be borne in mind that some children cannot tolerate praise as it undermines the low perception they have of themselves.
 For these children smaller more specific praise is needed.

 Over time, as children achieve what is expected, such rewards should be reduced or children should be expected to achieve more for the same or a similar reward.